Na navigaci | Klávesové zkratky

 }

-As mentioned earlier, $age is indeed a read-write property.
-But $adult is read-only!
+As we discussed earlier, $age is both readable and writable.
+But surprise – $adult is read-only!

-The answer lies hidden in the implementation details of the hooks.
-Properties come in two flavors: backed (with actual memory storage) and virtual (which simulate property existence).
-The distinction between backed and virtual properties depends on whether we reference the property in its hook code.
+The answer lies hidden in the hook implementation code.
+Properties come in two flavors: backed (with actual memory storage) and virtual (which only simulate a property's existence).
+What determines if a property is backed or virtual?
+It's whether we reference it in the hook code.

-A property is backed (has its own storage) if:
+A property is backed (has its own storage) when:

-• the hook body references itself with $this->propertyName
+• we reference it in the hook body using $this->propertyName

-• or it uses the shortened set syntax, which implies writing to $this->propertyName
+• or it has a shortened set, which implicitly means writing to $this->propertyName

-• $age is backed because it uses the shortened set (automatically writing to $this->age)
+• Property $age is backed because it uses the shortened set (which implicitly writes to $this->age)

-• $adult is virtual because none of its hooks reference $this->adult
+• Property $adult is virtual because none of its hooks uses $this->adult

-While this is a clever implementation, it's problematic from a design perspective.
-Such fundamental information about property accessibility should be immediately clear from the API and signature, not buried in the implementation details.
+While this is a clever solution, it's not ideal.
+Such crucial information about whether a property is readable or writable should be immediately visible in the API and signature, not buried in the implementation details.

-If someone could obtain a reference to a property with a set hook, they could modify its value directly, bypassing all validation checks.
-Here's an example:
+But what if someone could get a reference to a property with a set hook?
+They could modify its value directly, completely bypassing all validation.
+Here's what that might look like:

 class Person